justinjohn0306/deepspeedpatcher/README.md

 This wheel will ONLY work in environments with:
 - Python 3.11.x (any minor version of 3.11)
+- PyTorch 2.1.x (must match major.minor version)
 - PyTorch built with CUDA 12.1
 - NVIDIA CUDA Toolkit 12.1 or higher
 ```

 ### Common Compatibility Issues
 - Installing a wheel built with Python 3.10 in a Python 3.11 environment
+- Using a wheel built with PyTorch 2.1.x on a system with PyTorch 2.2.x
 - Using a wheel built against CUDA 11.8 with PyTorch built for CUDA 12.1
 - Having mismatched PyTorch CUDA and NVIDIA CUDA Toolkit versions